-This course prepares students to sit for the Dental Assistant National Board's Radiation Health and Safety Exam which is required to become a dental radiation technologist in Maryland.
-This course is open only to students who are currently employed as a clinical dental assistant and have been in the position for at least one year or to students who have previously completed a dental assistant program.
-Students new to the dental assistant field should complete CCBC's Dental Assistant program which also includes an oral radiography component.
+This course prepares students to sit for the Dental Assisting National Board's Radiation Health and Safety Exam which is required to become a Dental Radiation Technologist in Maryland.
+This course is open to students interested in becoming Dental Assistants.

 Students will have access to a Continuing Education academic record (transcript).
 Students will be eligible to take the DANB Radiation Health and Safety (RHS) Exam.

 Dental Assistant National Board (DANB)

 Maryland State Board of Dental Examiners